kumahq/kuma/docs/madr/decisions/041-meshservice-kubernetes-ux.md

 The `ownerReference` of the `MeshService` points to the `Service`.
 Labels are copied from the `Service` object to the `MeshService` object.

+If a `MeshService` object exists in the namespace with the same name, the `MeshService` won't be created and an error is bubbled up to the user.

 ### VIP

 For `MeshServices` in Kubernetes zones, we no longer create a VIP but instead